What Is Context Engineering? A Guide for AI & LLMs

 The realization that context matters more than prompt wording is supported by multiple perspectives:

-• Limitations of Prompt Engineering: While creative prompts can coax better outputs, they cannot compensate once the model exhausts its inherent knowledge or lacks situational data.
-LLMs have finite context windows (e.g. 4K–16K tokens), and flooding them with irrelevant instructions can dilute important information.
-Developers found that simply making prompts longer or trickier yields diminishing returns and still leads to errors when background facts are missing.
+Limitations of Prompt Engineering: While creative prompts can coax better outputs, they cannot compensate once the model exhausts its inherent knowledge or lacks situational data.
+Although LLM context windows have expanded dramatically — from early 4K–16K tokens to 128K–200K tokens (GPT-4o, Claude 3.5) and even 1–2 million tokens (Gemini 1.5, Claude 3.5 extended) — simply flooding them with information can dilute important context and degrade performance through what researchers call "context rot."
+Developers found that making prompts longer or trickier yields diminishing returns and still leads to errors when background facts are poorly curated.

 Table 1 (below) highlights some key differences between prompt engineering and context engineering: